apiaryio/mson-ast/README.md

 - `name` ([Property Name][]) - Name of the object property

 ### Property Name (object)
-Name of a property member
+Name of a property member.

 #### Properties
 - One Of